 Get Remote IP Address

 Just remember if you want to connect remotely over the internet, your router will need to forward the port 5900 TCP to the local IP address of the robot.

 Headless HDMI Resolution

 When computers do not have a monitor connected, the screen resolution is not set.
-This usually means the resolution will be small and difficult to work with when connecting from a remote VNC connection.
+This usually means the resolution will be small or the desktop will not be visible when connecting from a remote VNC connection.
 Even if you attempt to change the resolution in Windows, you will notice the drop-down will be disabled in grey.
 This is because the video card cannot report the supported resolutions due to not having a monitor connected, and thus defaulting to a low resolution.
 The solution is to use an HDMI Dummy Emulator.
 You can find them all over from Amazon to AliExpress.
 Here is an example of what you would be looking for: HDMI DDC EDID Dummy Plug Headless Ghost Display Emulator Fit Headless-1920x1080@60Hz-3Pack.

 Once the HDMI Dummy Emulator is connected to your SBC, connect to it via VNC and configure your desired resolution.
 The HDMI emulator will simply pretend to be a monitor and thus allowing Windows to set the desired resolution for your VNC connection.